 Want to improve your indoor air quality before the holidays get here?
 Here’s how.

 Indoor air quality is an important aspect of a home, but few people consider it.
 It’s kind of like—out of sight, out of mind!
 Make sure you take the time to improve this area of your home by performing these five simple steps.
 They are perfect for the holiday season because they make your home a more comfortable place for you and your family.
+We are your local choice to help improve indoor air quality.

 1. REGULARLY CLEAN YOUR CARPETS